Awesome female centric movies that didn't need a hero to validate themselves

 Swara Bhaskar shines in this Ashwini Iyer movie.
 She plays a single mother who goes back to school to get her daughter to concentrate on studies.
 The daughter believed that there is no use of education as her mother is a maid and she also has to be one.
 The movie has many scenes that will touch your heart but most of the work of keeping you invested in the movie is Swara.

 Sonam Kapoor won a national award for this film.
 Neerja Bhanot’s biopic was acclaimed by the critics and the audience alike.
 There are many heartwarming scenes and we can’t imagine anyone else as Neerja.
 You could connect, smile, and cry only because Sonam Kapoor did justice to the character.

 6. Lipstick Under my Burkha

-This movie that the censor board didn’t want India to see.
+The movie that the censor board didn’t want India to see.
 A story about four women who wish to break out and live their desires.
-If there is anyone you make it watch worthy it’s the women and Ratna Pathak Shah as she breaks every stereotype you have made.
+If there is anyone who makes it watch worthy it’s the women and Ratna Pathak Shah as she breaks every stereotype that has been made.

 7. Hidden Figures